syncfusion-content/wpf-docs/wpf/NumericUpdown/Interaction.md

 ### Increment or decrement value in mouse wheel

-When the [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~IsScrollingOnCircle.html) property is `true`, the user can increase or decrease the current value by scrolling over UpDown control.
+You can increase or decrease the current value by scrolling over `UpDown` control.
+You can enable it by setting the [IsScrollingOnCircle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~IsScrollingOnCircle.html) property as `true`.
+You can disable the value changing on mouse scrolling by using the `IsScrollingOnCircle` property as `false`.
+The default value of `IsScrollingOnCircle` property is `true`.

 {% tabs %}